-A new survey found that the average person has about eight occasions a month where they don't make the best financial decisions — with overspending one of the most common.
+A new survey found that the average person has about eight occasions a month where they don't make the best financial decisions — with overspending being one of the most common.

 Seventy-six percent feel well-informed in their financial decisions, but the majority don't know what financial terms like capital gains, Roth IRA or mutual fund mean.

 "If you're worried about your financial situation, take a step back to take stock of where you currently stand," Resendiz said.
 "Once you've identified the major problems, whether that be debt or a cash flow issue, you can make a corrective plan.
-By setting short-term goals you'll put yourself on a path to financial security."
+By setting short-term goals, you'll put yourself on a path to financial security."

 The results did reveal some positives — 85% are working to decrease the amount of debt they currently have.

 Eighty-two percent are trying to make better financial decisions, and over half (52%) are working to improve their financial knowledge.